laipz8200/xlaude/README.md

 xlaude create existing-branch
 ```

 This creates a new git worktree at `../<repo>-<name>`.
 If the branch doesn't exist, it creates a new one.
 If the branch already exists (locally or on remote), it creates the worktree from that existing branch.
+You can run this from any current branch.

 ### Open an existing workspace